felixtech-msp/Yaesu-Channel-List-Generator/README.md

  - Yaesu FT3D Programmer ADMS-11 Version 1.0.0.0 or newer
  - IntelliJ IDEA (if you want to modify this program)

+## Run the application with a user interface (GUI)

+Double-click the downloaded file.
+Java should automatically open the application.

+*Notice: The GUI is currently in development and not yet available!*

-## Run the application
+## Run the application via Command Line (CLI)
 Open a shell on your machine and navigate to the folder containing the downloaded or self-created JAR file.

+You have to decide if you want the location name (mountain name) or the closest city as a channel name.

+Mountain name as channel name: \
-Then run in a terminal: `java -jar yaesu-channel-list-generator.jar [OUTPUT FILE]`
+Run in a terminal: `java -jar yaesu-channel-list-generator.jar [OUTPUT FILE]` \
+Example: `java -jar yaesu-channel-list-generator.jar channels.csv`

+City name as channel name: \
+Run in a terminal: `java -jar yaesu-channel-list-generator.jar [OUTPUT FILE] city` \
+Example: `java -jar yaesu-channel-list-generator.jar channels.csv city`

 ## Import into CPS